Van Jones: Color of Change

 Following Hurricane Katrina in 2005, Jones and James Rucker co-founded a Web-based grassroots organization to address Black issues, called Color of Change.
 Color of Change's mission, as described on its website, is as follows: "ColorOfChange.org exists to strengthen Black America's political voice.
 Our goal is to empower our members—Black Americans and our allies—to make government more responsive to the concerns of Black Americans and to bring about positive political and social change for everyone."
-Jones amicably parted ways with Color of Change within two years after founding the group.